swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-Under the current proposal, this code will deadlock, because a call from `EvanEvan.isEven` to `OddOddy.isOdd` will then depend on another call to `EvanEvan.isEven`, which cannot proceed until the original call completes.
-One would need to make these methods reentrant to eliminate the deadlock.
+Under `@reentrant(never)`, this code will deadlock, because a call from `EvanEvan.isEven` to `OddOddy.isOdd` will then depend on another call to `EvanEvan.isEven`, which cannot proceed until the original call completes.
+One would need to make these methods to be reentrant to eliminate the deadlock.

 With Swift embracing [Structured Concurrency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md) as a core building block of its concurrency story, we may be able to do better than outright banning reentrancy.
 In Swift, every asynchronous operation is part of a `Task` which encapsulates the general computation taking place, and every asynchronous operation spawned from such task becomes a child task of the current task.
 Therefore, it is possible to know whether a given asynchronous call is part of the same task hierarchy, which is the rough equivalent to being in the same call stack in synchronous code.

 We could introduce a new kind of reentrancy, *task-chain reentrancy*, which allows reentrant calls on behalf of the given task or any of its children.
-This resolves both the deadlock we encountered in the `Waiter` and `Kitchen` example from the section on [deadlocks](#deadlocks-with-non-reentrant-actors) as well as the mutually-recursive `isEven` example above, while still preventing reentrancy from unrelated tasks.
-This reentrancy therefore mimics synchronous code more closely, eliminating many deadlocks without allow unrelated interleavings to break the high-level invariants of an actor.
+This resolves both the deadlock we encountered in the `convinceOtherwise` example from the section on [deadlocks](#deadlocks-with-non-reentrant-actors) as well as the mutually-recursive `isEven` example above, while still preventing reentrancy from unrelated tasks.
+This reentrancy therefore mimics synchronous code more closely, eliminating many deadlocks without allowing unrelated interleavings to break the high-level invariants of an actor.

 There are a few reasons why we are not currently comfortable including task-chain reentrancy in the proposal:
 * The task-based reentrancy approach doesn't seem to have been tried at scale.
 Orleans documents support for [reentrancy in a call chain](https://dotnet.github.io/orleans/docs/grains/reentrancy.html#reentrancy-within-a-call-chain), but the implementation was fairly limited and it was eventually [removed](https://twitter.com/reubenbond/status/1349725703634251779).
 From the Orleans experience, it is hard to assess whether the problem is with the idea or the specific implementation.
 * We do not yet know of an efficient implementation technique for this approach within the actor runtime.

-If we can address the above, task-chain reentrancy can be introduced into the actor model with another spelling of the reentrancy attribute such as `@reentrant(task)`, and may provide a more suitable default than non-reentrant (`@reentrant(never)`).
+If we can address the above, task-chain reentrancy can be introduced into the actor model with another spelling of the reentrancy attribute such as `@reentrant(task)`, and may provide the best default.

 ### Eliminating inheritance